 While comfort is personal, extra space and features that lend themselves to being able to get cozy are rarely ever a bad thing.
 Ultralight models, like our Top Pick the ENO Sub7 and the featherweight Sea to Summit Ultralight sacrifice extra space for lighter weight and smaller packed size, which is why these models didn't score as high in this metric.
 At the end of a long day, a tired summer camper or thru-hiker can nap reasonably well in even the most minimalist design.
 However, if weight is less of an issue for you, the added comfort of some of the larger models may be worth it.
 From a simple design like our Editor's Choice Grand Trunk Skeeter Beeter to a more intricate system like the REI Co-op Flash Air, adding a little weight can add a lot of comfort.

 An additional component of comfort that is often overlooked or difficult to decide on when internet shopping is fabric type.
-The models with the softest, most supple fabric were the Bear Butt Double, the ENO Reactor, and the Grand Trunk Skeeter Beeter.
+The models with the softest, most supple fabric were the Bear Butt Double, and the Grand Trunk Skeeter Beeter.
 The Trek Light Single and Sea to Summit Ultralight lost some love here due to the slight scratchiness of the thin nylon.
 If you plan to be wrapped up in a sleeping bag, this isn't a big deal, but it's something to keep in mind if you will be napping in your short shorts.

 Expedition models need to offer a good night's sleep for many nights in a row, regardless of the weather or terrain.
 All of the Hennessy and Warbonnet models tested as well as the REI Flash Air do this well.
 Conversely, some of the smaller, lightweight models, like the Grand Trunk Nano 7 or Ultralight Starter or the ENO Sub7, may not be the most preferable to camp in for more than a night or two.
 However, if you're taking on an adventure where weight matters, like thru-hiking the Appalachian or Pacific Crest Trail, this might be a worthwhile tradeoff.